aadya-g/theta-tau/docs/BLOG_GUIDE.md

 ### Step 4: Adding Images

-1. Save your images in the `public/blog` directory
+1. Navigate to the `public/blog` directory on the GitHub website.
+2. Click the "Add file" button, then upload your images.
-2. Use descriptive names for your images (e.g., `winter-rush-2024.jpg`)
+3. Use descriptive names for your images (e.g., `winter-rush-2024.jpg`).
-3. Reference images in your blog post using the path `/blog/your-image.jpg`
+4. Reference the images in your blog post using the path `/blog/your-image.jpg`.

 #### Image Formatting Options